thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 ## Coming Up with a Model

 In the first [article in this series](http://tomstechnicalblog.blogspot.com/2018/01/kotlinforoperationalplanningandoptimiza.html), I showed an approach to capture the necessary contiguous blocks for a given session.
-I found this approach to scale poorly with ojAlgo, although there are changes in the upcoming release (ordered sets) that might work with this approach.
-I could also drop in a $10K [CPLEX license](https://www.ibm.com/analytics/data-science/prescriptive-analytics/cplex-optimizer) which might hammer a solve quickly as well.
+I found this approach to scale poorly with ojAlgo, although there are changes in the upcoming release (support for ordered sets) that might work with this approach.
+I could also drop in a $10K [CPLEX license](https://www.ibm.com/analytics/data-science/prescriptive-analytics/cplex-optimizer) which might execute a solve quickly as well.

 But I like things to remain free and open-source where possible, so I concentrated really hard and came up with a better mathematical model.
 It is highly abstract but it is powerful and effective for this particular problem.